memomsft/databricks/docs/02-databricks-to-fabric-lakehouse.md

 ---

-## 📌 Nota sobre red
+## 📌 Network Note

-Si tu workspace es NPIP o VNet-injected, asegúrate de que exista egress permitido (configurado por tu equipo de red).
+- If your workspace is NPIP or VNet-injected, make sure that egress is allowed (configured by your networking team).
+- This scenario will **not work on serverless clusters**, since they do not support the required `spark.conf` settings.
+Use a classic or pro cluster instead.